ooni/spec/backends/bk-003-collector.md

 2. MUST fail with `4xx` if the request is not compliant with its policies.

+3. SHOULD fail with `5xx` if the `content` field is present, unless the implementor wants to support a really legacy submit protocol.

-3. MUST fail with `5xx` if it cannot generate the report ID (see below) or in case of other failures.
+4. MUST fail with `5xx` if it cannot generate the report ID (see below) or in case of other failures.

+5. SHOULD exercise care to avoid logging the `probe_ip` field, if set.

-4. otherwise MUST return a `200` response with the body described below.
+6. if everything is okay, MUST return a `200` response with the body described below.

 In case of error, the collector MAY return a JSON body.
 In case of success, it MUST return a JSON body generated in compliance with